Back to square one

 "The time when School-boys should play at Scotch-hoppers."

-Whatever the source, 1952 is surprisingly late as the earliest printing for a phrase that was certainly in the spoken language much earlier than that and there are many hearsay examples from at least thirty years earlier.
+Whatever the source, 1952 is surprisingly late as the earliest printing for the phrase.
 Perhaps a printed source from before 1952 will yield the truth?

 See also: back to the drawing board.